github/elastomer-client/docs/README.md

 was not yet available from ElasticSearch.
 We were looking for a client that provided a one-to-one mapping of the ElasticSearch APIs and avoided higher level complexity such as connection pooling, round-robin connections, thrift support, and the like.
-All these things are bettered handled at different layers and by other software libraries.
+We think these things these things are bettered handled at different layers and by other software libraries.

 Our goal is to keep our ElasticSearch client simple and then compose higher level functionality from smaller components.
 This is the UNIX philosophy